nlgupta-systango/ERC20-BOILER-PLATE/README.md

 - To migrate the contracts

     `truffle migrate --network mumbai`

     - This will use the migrations/2_migrate_ERC20.js file and deploy the RolaCoaster contract.

+        This file would use your NAME, SYMBOL and TOKENPRICE  fields from .env file and pass to the smart contract.

+Network Name - goerli

+- To migrate the contracts

+    `truffle migrate --network goerli`

+    - This will use the migrations/2_migrate_ERC20.js file and deploy the RolaCoaster contract.